 • Any other permissible factor other than sex.

-The Law also prohibits pay discrimination on the basis of genetic information, race, sex, sexual orientation, age, religion, color, ancestry, disability, marital status, National Guard obligation, arrest and court record, domestic or sexual violence victim status, or credit history or report (HI Rev. Stat.
+The Law also prohibits pay discrimination on the basis of genetic information, race, sex (including gender identity or expression), sexual orientation,, age, religion, color, ancestry, disability, marital status, National Guard obligation, arrest and court record, domestic or sexual violence victim status, or credit history or report (HI Rev. Stat.
 Sec.
 378-1 et seq.).